By Pallavi Bhattacharya

-“Intuitively they will learn to put the hand on the body part where the partner needs Reiki the most. (e.g., partner has had a long day at office your hand may go naturally to his shoulder).”
+“Intuitively they will learn to put the hand on the body part where the partner needs Reiki the most. (e.g., partner has had a long day at the office your hand may go naturally to his shoulder).”

-Mikao Usui, founder of Reiki, was an admirer of Emperor Meiji’s works and in the process of developing his Reiki system summarised some of the emperor’s works into a set of ethical principles which later became known as the Reiki Principles.
+Mikao Usui, the founder of Reiki, was an admirer of Emperor Meiji’s works and in the process of developing his Reiki system summarised some of the emperor’s works into a set of ethical principles which later became known as the Reiki Principles.
 Learn them – Live by them – they are the essence for a good happy life.

 These principles are as follows:

 1. Just for today I will be in the attitude of gratitude.

 2. Just for today I will not worry.

 3. Just for today I will not anger.